UWU Translator

 What Is UWU?

-UWU (also written uwu) is a text emoticon that looks like a cute, scrunched-up face.
-It comes from anime and internet culture, where people swap letters to make speech sound soft and childlike.
-R and L turn into W, H becomes HW, and everything sounds like a baby talking.
-You can read the full origin story on Know Your Meme.
+UWU, also written as uwu, is a text emoticon that looks like a cute, scrunched-up face.
+It comes from anime and internet culture, where people soften words to make speech sound playful, affectionate, and exaggeratedly cute.

 How to Use the UWU Translator